Pocuston/uugle/README.md

 1. **uuGle** automatically indexes every Unicorn bookkit book you open.
 Just open a single page of any book, and a list of all the pages in that book will be indexed and available for quick search anytime in the future.
    - **uuGle** indexes only **page title and book name** for searching, not whole page content (**uuGle** does not provide fulltext search).
-   - Book must be opened by first for the pages to be indexed and available for searching.
    - It does not matter which specific page of book you open (home page is quite enough), all pages of the book you are permitted to are indexed.

 1. Type "*uu*" in search bar on any browser tab to switch to **uuGle** search in indexed books.
 Once in **uuGle** search mode, type any word from page or book title.
 Most relevant searches are being instantly suggested as you type.